JuanGuerreroMLSA/SATechnicalOnboarding/technical-onboarding-instructions.md

 3. Under the Static Web Apps label, select the plus sign.

-4. The command palette opens at the top of the editor and prompts you to select a subscription name.
+4. The  palette opens at the top of the editor and prompts you to select a subscription name.
 Select your subscription and press <Enter>.

 5. Next, name your application.
 Type SATechnicalOnboarding and press <Enter>.